cloudify-cosmo/cloudify-ansible-plugin/README.md

 How to use it:

+In your blueprint directory include the playbook that you want to run.

+    $ ls
+    blueprint.yaml  playbook.yaml

 Import the plugin.yaml file in your Cloudify Blueprint:

     imports:
       - https://raw.githubusercontent.com/EarthmanT/cloudify-ansible-plugin/master/plugin.yaml

-Create node that inherits the ansible.nodes.Application node type.
-In your blueprint directory include the playbook that you want to run.

-    $ ls
-    blueprint.yaml	playbook.yaml
+Create node type with a configure and a create lifecycle operation.
+Map them to the configure and ansible_playbook functions in the tasks module.

+node_types:

+  ansible.nodes.Application:
+    derived_from: cloudify.nodes.ApplicationModule
+    interfaces:
+      cloudify.interfaces.lifecycle:
+        configure:
+          implementation: ansible.ansible_plugin.tasks.configure
+          inputs: {}
+        start:
+          implementation: ansible.ansible_plugin.tasks.ansible_playbook
+          inputs: {}

+Then create a node_template of that node type.
+Make sure that there are user and keypair inputs to your configure operation, and that there are playbook and private_ip_address inputs to your create operation.

-Add a reference to that file in the node_template for the application layer that you will configure with Ansible.
-Add the private ip address for the host that you want to run the playbook against.
+Add a reference to the playbook file in the node_template.

      application_configure:
       type: ansible.nodes.Application
       interfaces:
         cloudify.interfaces.lifecycle: